 We used to be the number one exporter of ilang-ilang and now, wala na.
 Aloe vera is an essential oil known all over the world and we import that too.
-“We don't have any industry," The idea of a Filipino-produced soap that is friendly toward the environment and one with great potential to help the economy is indeed exciting.
+“We don't have any industry," The idea of a Filipino-produced natural herbal soap that is friendly to the environment and one with great potential to help the economy is indeed exciting.

 In 1986, Aleli accompanied her sister on a trip to Banahaw, which got Aleli interested in herbal medicines.
 At that time, the Philippine Institute for Alternative Futures (PIAF) already existed but was inactive, so Junie Kalaw (president of Haribon Foundation) organized a core group to be trained as facilitators, with the members undergoing values formation.
 They would have group seminars with six to 10 people visiting Caliraya, Novaliches, or Laguna.

 The following year, Aleli brought locally what she learned about herbal medicine from the PSI (People Synergistically Involved) in the US.
 In Pila Laguna, she helped organize seminars and set up botikas sa barrio.
 She found herself being invited to different venues to share her knowledge that, as she puts it, "Naging herbal na yung buhay ko." ("My life was concentrated on herbal medicine.")